 Function in accordance with the student and faculty handbooks.

-Monitor student progress and assist with resolving student issues.
+Monitor student progress and assists with resolving student issues.

 Assist program director in the development and implementation of student retention plans.